LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 **Q: Can we do outside-in TDD?**
 A: Absolutely.
 Start with Playwright (edge), drop to Jest (internals), work your way back up.

-**Q: Do IO-Free tests use mocks?**
-A: No. IO-Free tests have **no mocks, no test doubles, no stubbing**.
-They test pure functions with real inputs and real outputs.
-If you need a mock, it's an IO-Based test.
-From Ted's transcript: "you shouldn't see test doubles, mocks, anything like that here.
-Not at all.
-It don't exist at this level because there's no need.
-You just instantiate an object."

 ---